jeremyrayjewell/cyber_journal/writeups/overthewire/natas/natas05.md

 ## SOLUTIONS ##

 We can forge/overwrite the cookie in either the browser or ther terminal.
 In browser, still in our DevTools --> Application --> Cookies location, we just need to double-click the Value cell and change `0` to `1`.
 After refreshing the page we see `Access granted.
 The password for natas6 is <password>.`.
-In terminal we can forge the cookie by sending a modified value with either the high-level `-b`/`--cookie` flag or the low-level `-H`/`--header` flag:
+In terminal we can forge the cookie by sending a modified value with either the high-level `-b`/`--cookie` (cookie engine) flag or the low-level `-H`/`--header` (raw header injection) flag:
 ```
 curl -u natas5:'<password>' -b "loggedin=1" http://natas5.natas.labs.overthewire.org/
 ```